 Google Tag Manager is a great way to scale the management of tracking pixels as your marketing needs and sophistication evolve over time.
 Google Tag Manager also excels when doing a Google Analytics install because it allows you to add custom event tracking consistently.
 We have built a custom GTM container that has all of our event tracking loaded in it so that we can get our clients consistent event tracking extremely efficiently.

-While the Google Analytics Property is the main storage group (you only have one UA-ID per Property) you can use Goals to determine how effective your marketing, landing pages and others are performing.
+This article will show you how to customize Google Analytics to more adequately measure your online presence or business.
+This article demonstrates how you can use Goals to determine how effective your marketing, landing pages and others are performing.
 Furthermore you can add filters to keep your data clean while also assuring it meets various privacy laws like GDPR and CCPA.

 Understanding the performance of your data over a series of time is pretty much the most popular way we look at out Web Analytics, and most other digital data as well.
 Google Data Studio has many ways to slice and dice by date, check them out here.